 A formal employee brand advocacy program can help you significantly increase your reach.
 A recent study by Hinge Marketing shows that employee advocacy increased brand visibility for 79.1% of brands, brand recognition for 65%, and inbound web traffic for 44.9% via social networks.
 Employees tend to have 10 times the network reach of brands.

-Cumulatively, employee advocacy can increase your brand reach by as much as 561% and help you achieve eight times more engagement on your company content—all the more reason to create a brand advocacy program as part of your marketing strategy.
+Cumulatively, employee advocacy can increase your brand reach by as much as 561% and help you achieve eight times more engagement on your company content—all the more reason to create a brand advocacy program as part of your digital marketing strategy.

 Authentic sharing and lead generation